Musical system of ancient Greece: Overview of the first complete tone system

 At the position of the paramese, the continuity of the system encounters a boundary (at b-flat, b).
 To retain the logic of the internal divisions of the tetrachords and avoid the Meson being forced into three whole tone steps (b–a–g–f), an interstitial note, the diazeuxis ('dividing'), was introduced between the paramese and mese.
 This procedure gives its name to the tetrachord diezeugmenon, which means the 'divided'.

-To bridge the inconsistency of the diazeuxis, the system allowed moving the nete one step up, permitting the construction of the Synemmenon ('conjunct') tetrachord – shown at the far left of the diagram.
+To bridge the inconsistency of the diazeuxis, the system allowed moving the nete one step up, permitting the construction of the Synemmenon ('conjunct') tetrachord, shown at the far left of the diagram.

 The use of the Synemmenon tetrachord effected a modulation of the system, hence the name systema metabolon, the modulating system, also called the Lesser Perfect System.
-This was considered apart, built of three stacked tetrachords — the Hypaton, Meson and Synemmenon.
+This was considered apart, built of three stacked tetrachords—the Hypaton, Meson and Synemmenon.
 The first two of these are the same as the first two tetrachords of the Greater Perfect System, with a third tetrachord placed above the Meson.
 When all these are considered together, with the Synemmenon tetrachord placed between the Meson and Diezeugmenon tetrachords, they make up the Immutable (or Unmodulating) System (systema ametabolon).
 The lowest tone does not belong to the system of tetrachords, as is reflected in its name, the Proslambanomenos, the adjoined.

 In sum, it is clear that the Ancient Greeks conceived of a unified system with the tetrachord as the basic structure, but the octave as the principle of unification.

-Below we elaborate the mathematics that led to the logic of the system of tetrachords just described.
+Below is an elaboration of the mathematics that led to the logic of the system of tetrachords just described.